Ivvavik National Park of Canada

 In case of an emergency, you should call the Duty Warden at (867) 777-4893.
 This number is monitored 24 hours a day in June, July and August.
 Contact the Park Office for a list of other emergency contact numbers.

 Personal Locator Beacons ( PLB ) can also be carried into remote areas.
-When activated, PLB s send a distress signal to the Canadian military who then initiate a rescue from Victoria, British Columbia.
+When activated, PLB s send a distress signal to the Canadian military who then initiate a rescue from Trenton, Ontario.
 This signal is non-reversible and should only be used in life threatening situations.

 Good Research and Trip Planning